 Deliverability risk is the risk that the firm supply will not be available for delivery to the Company’s distribution system.
 Purchasing resources from larger producers or marketers who typically have gas reserves in multiple locations may minimize this risk.
 The risks associated with prices rising or falling during any winter period represent another supply-side uncertainty.
 To the extent the company purchases firm contracts that are tied to an index price, it may be at risk for paying more than was initially anticipated for the resource when the decision was made.
 Price risks associated with climbing prices can be minimized through the use of fixed price contracts or through the use of financial derivatives.

 It should be noted that several proposals being discussed or that are in process involve a number of Canadian upstream pipelines which could have a direct impact on the availability of supply or at least may pose potential risks to increases in the price of supplies sourced from British Columbia and Alberta.
 For example, in response to competitive pressure on their mainline tolls, TransCanada Pipeline filed with the NEB to extend NOVA service east to Steelman and west to Kingsgate.
 This includes the roll-in of Foothills Pipeline.
-Under the plan, TCPL estimates western shippers (i.e. Cascade) will save between 5-7 cents including fuel.
+Under the plan, TCPL estimates western shippers (i.e. Cascade) will save between 5-7 cents, including fuel.
 Eastern shippers will also see reduced rates while receipt shipper rates will increase 3-5 cents.
 Increases in costs for receipt shippers led to concerns that commodity prices for future gas supplies on the Alberta system may raise substantially.
 The Company will continue to monitor and be actively involved in the various pipeline forums as these initiatives develop.

 As noted earlier, demand in Asia will likely make LNG exports from the Pacific Northwest a competitor for natural gas.
 It is also important to note an increasing trend in the use of natural gas vehicles (NGV) which utilize natural gas that has been compressed into a transportation fuel, also known simply as compressed natural gas.
-Taxis, transit and school buses, as well as heady- duty trucks are among the users of natural gas powered vehicles.
+Taxis, transit and school buses, as well as heavy- duty trucks are among the users of natural gas powered vehicles.
 The Natural Gas Vehicle Institute estimates there are more than 112,000 NGVs in the United States.
 Plentiful reserves of natural gas exist as a domestic fuel, typically at substantial discounts compared to gasoline.
 From an environmental impact, exhaust emissions are generally much lower than gasoline powered vehicles.
 As the United States continues to search for environmentally friendly, economically viable options to displace gasoline, natural gas is seen as a fuel that could significantly contribute to lessening American dependency on foreign oil.

 According to the January 2012 Alternative Fuel Price Report from the Department of Energy, compressed natural gas had a price differential of between $1.50 and $2.25 compared to gasoline prices in Washington and Oregon.
 Several compressed natural gas fueling stations exist in the Seattle Metropolitan area; additionally, Avista has an active NGV fleet program in the works.
 While we have yet to see the demand for NGVs create notable competition for natural gas in the Pacific Northwest (although there are estimates that over 12 million NGVs exist world-wide), as technology improves and costs of fueling stations become more economical there exists the probability that NGV use will put pressure on future gas prices and availability.
 Cascade will continue to monitor activities in the NGV sector for possible impacts to our resource planning.